Clinical Microbiology Short Essay Question And Answers

 • Viruses are the smallest obligate intracellular infective agents.

-• Only one type of nucleic acid either DNA (or) RNA act as their genomes.
+• Only one type of nucleic acid, either DNA or RNA, acts as their genomes.

 • They have no metabolic activity outside the living cells.